artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 Syntax wise, TypeScript doesn't have enums with associated types, which I like, nor implicit trailing closures.
 As a trade-off though TypeScript has [union types][union], which work really well for data-modeling.
 One particular thing I like a lot is that the code you read is so much simpler, as all symbols that you use need to be defined in that file.

 If there's one major flaw with the JavaScript code we have wrote so far, it's the complicated ugliness surrounding the `this` keyword.
 It is [genuinely complicated][this], and a good source of dev-time errors for me.
-No linters can really catch those errors, so it becomes frustraing.
+No linters can really catch those errors, so it becomes frustrating.

 ## Node.js